-I was born in Scotland, a year after my birth my parents packed up my 3 older brothers and I and immigrated to South Africa.
-We weren’t a military family and neither did my parents know anyone in South Africa.
-They were looking for a better opportunity for themselves and their family.
+I was born in Scotland, a year after my birth my parents packed up my siblings and I and immigrated to South Africa.

 I loved living in South Africa, to me it was always home.
 We did move back to the UK for a few years, but we returned to South Africa once more.

-I currently live in North Carolina, enjoying the less harsh winters than Chicago and Buffalo.
+I currently live in North Carolina, enjoying the less harsh winters than further north.
 I’m enjoying the greatest adventure of my life, pursuing my love of creativity and art.

 I am an artist.
 I have been my whole life.
 I truly delved back into it in 2012.
 I had lost my way.
 I didn't have faith in myself and my abilities as an artist, I had heard too many times that I wasn't talented and I let that really sink in.
 I should never have done that.
 I returned to my first love in life and I’ll never be without it again.
 I feel grounded whenever I’m able to step into that world by picking up a paintbrush, pen, pencil, etc.